smthnrndm/smthnrndm.github.io/pages/anxiety.md

 </style>

 <div class="myDiv">
-  <p>We all experience anxiety.
+We all experience anxiety.
 After all, it's a normal human emotion.
-From
-    stage fright to worrying about your next assignment's due date, small doses of anxiety aren't anything out of the ordinary.
-However, chronic and excessive fear that interferes with daily living could be a sign of anxiety disorders.</p>
+From stage fright to worrying about your next assignment's due date, small doses of anxiety aren't anything out of the ordinary.
+However, chronic and excessive fear that interferes with daily living could be a sign of anxiety disorders.
 </div>

 <h1>Possible Causes</h1>